nerettilab/SIMBA3D/README.md

 This command will display the final curve and the energy of selected results.

 Several examples can be seen in the examples directory.

+# to do

+currently has only been used for python2.7, but porting should not be difficult.